 The class defined by statute as “Survivors” includes, but is not limited to, the decedent’s spouse, children, parents and can also include other blood relatives if they were wholly dependent on the decedent.
 The statute recognizes that children born out of wedlock also may be considered survivors.
 By statute, children of a deceased mother born out of wedlock are automatically considered survivors whereas children of a deceased father are only considered survivors if the father assumed responsibility for the child’s support.

 How do I know if I am considered a survivor?
-Call the Law Office of Dan Newlin & Partners at (407) 888-8000 to see if you have a wrongful death claim.
+Call Dan Newlin Injury Attorneys at 800-257-1822 to see if you have a wrongful death claim.
 Although laws are written for the benefit of the general public, they often contain very complex legal terms.
 We have always made it a policy to ensure that our clients are fully informed of all legal options.
 This includes a complete and thorough explanation of the applicable laws.
 Please contact our firm if you have any questions as to whether or not you think you may be entitled to bring a wrongful death action on behalf of a loved one.
 Remember, you owe us no fee or costs if we do not get a settlement for you.
 Please call or contact us today.
 You will be glad you did.